 - Vulvar intraepithelial neoplasa (VIN)

-- Melanoma or dysplastic nevi (atypical moles) on the body
+- Melanoma or atypical moles on the body.

-- Burning sensation in the genital area that does not respond to treatment
+- Burning sensation in the genital area that doesn’t respond to treatment.

 Any of these symptoms may or may not indicate vulvar cancer.
-Therefore, it’s best to consult a physician for a diagnosis.
+So it’s best to see a doctor.

 Moderate Drinking Beneficial

-Drinking alcohol is not a risk factor for developing vulvar cancer.
-On the other hand, the moderate drinking promotes better health and greater longevity.
-That’s in comparison with either abstaining from alcohol or drinking abusively.
+On the other hand, the moderate drinking promotes better health and long life.
+That’s compared to either abstaining from alcohol or drinking heavily.

-Finally, beer, wine, and distilled spirits equally benefit health and longevity.
+Beer, wine, and spirits (liquor) have equal benefit for health and long life.